 4. Beautiful views

 The world is a stunning place, but when you are rushing through the day, you overlook the beauty all around you.
 Start noticing beauty.
-Maybe it’s a mountain view, someone’s smile, art on the wall, or a gorgeous idea that crosses your mind.
+Maybe it’s a mountain sunset, ocean waves rolling in, someone’s smile, moving art or a stunning idea that crosses your mind.

 Are you missing opportunities for connection with the people you love most?
-When you catch yourself saying, “just a sec” or “I’ll be done in a minute” while checking email or burying your head in work knowing it will take much longer, call for a full stop, make eye contact and say, “I’m here.”
+When you catch yourself saying, “just a sec” or “I’ll be done in a minute” while checking email or burying your head in work knowing it will take much longer … stop.
+Make eye contact and say, “I’m here.”

 What’s more glorious than the first bite of your favorite meal?
 Do you savor those first bites, or are you eating at your desk, in your car, or on the way out the door?
 Savoring is a gift you can give yourself anytime.

-This might not be everything you miss while you are busy doing it all, but if you can slow down and reclaim even a few of the things on this list, you’ll feel more confident saying no, and look forward to waking up to a full life instead of a busy day.
+Doing it all or even trying to do it all is overrated.
+If you can slow down and reclaim even a few of the things on this list, you’ll feel more confident saying no to make more time and space for what matters to you and start enjoying a full life instead of a busy day.